laboon/CS1632_Summer2017/exercises/2/exercise2.md

 	 EXPECTED BEHAVIOR:
 	 OBSERVED BEHAVIOR:

 Other attributes of a defect (e.g., SEVERITY or IMPACT) are not necessary.
-The test case which found the defect should be listed as part of the DESCRIPTION.

 ## Professor Wumpus
 Professor Wumpus is an action-packed game of turning in your CS homework.
 There are three characters: